-I have read the explanation of the College Code of Honor located on the website: https://www.astate.edu/college/conhp/ I understand that, as an admitted student in any of the programs in the college, I have accepted the pledge of honor and will be expected to meet the standards as set forward.
+I have read the explanation of the College Code of Honor and I understand that, as an admitted student in any of the programs in the college, I have accepted the pledge of honor and will be expected to meet the standards as set forward.
 The form provided with this statement must be signed and submitted to the MSN/DNP Office to be admitted or remain in the academic programs of the College of Nursing and Health Professions.